 I am trans, intersex or gender-diverse: can I come to M Clinic for my testing?

-M Clinic is only funded to provide services to “gay men and men who have sex with men at risk of acquiring HIV, sexually transmitted infections and other blood borne viruses”.
-If you are unsure if you fit into this category or would like information about other sexual health services, please call us on 9227 0734 or email firstname.lastname@example.org
+We are a specialised service, and so we might not be able to give the appropriate care to you.
+If you are unsure if you fit into this category or would like information about other sexual health services, please call us on 9227 0734.

-I am leaving Perth/WA in the next week, should I still get a test here?
+I am leaving Perth/WA within the next week, should I still get a test here?

 It takes approximately a week to get results back from the laboratory from any testing we do, and as such if you are not going to be in the Perth/WA region when these results come back, it may be difficult to provide treatment for any positive results.
 If you are going away interstate or overseas, or work FIFO (Fly in, Fly out), please call us on 9227 0734 to discuss testing options.